 “The Works in Progress Program was a great motivator for me.
 It gave me a firm deadline by which to finish a first pass of my edit, sound, and color, and then I received the feedback I needed to take the film from great to excellent.
 The high marks my film received, also gave me the confidence to apply to top tier festivals, many of which the film is being accepted to.
 And finally, it gave me a chance to bond with the many women who got a chance to see my work, and with whom I’ve been able to form relationships since then.” — Monique Sorgen

-Members in good standing can attend the evenings by logging into their account and RSVPing through the calendar.
+Our WIP program is currently being held virtually.
+Directing members in good standing can attend the evenings by logging into their account and RSVPing through the calendar.

 If you are an Industry expert and would like to be a featured guest, please contact Kim Furst.